Dan slept on his arms, so in the morning they were painful and numb. Faith was unsympathetic. “If you’re awake, it’s time to go.”

 When he woke and checked the bong again, the gunk slipped into the sink with a satisfying sound, and the glass gleamed.
 Dan slid the glass tube into the lower chamber and poured the powder from the tupperware into its bowl.

 Cleaning the bong taught Dan how to fill it with water for smoking.
 Fluid poured in the top would flow up the five glass fingers to fill the bottom chamber.
-Only enough water remained in the top chamber to cover the glass fingers’ slots, so smoke would have to bubble through them.
+Enough water remained in the top chamber to cover the glass fingers’ slots, so smoke would have to bubble through.

 Having the rest of Sunday free, Dan sat on the couch and toked up.